 We as chicken keepers sometimes accidentally contribute to the risk.

-- Stress: Fright or stress during ovulation can cause the yolk to “miss” the oviduct.
+Fright or stress during ovulation can cause the yolk to “miss” the oviduct.
+Predator attacks, aggressive roosters, or even sudden loud noises during the laying process can contribute to internal laying events.

 The Role of Viral Diseases